Experience the best of Almuñécar

 Almuñécar, Spain

-What they don't realize is that just a few kilometers down the coast lies a string of villages that are not only stunningly beautiful but are packed with fun things to do, are less crowded and much cheaper!
+These are all wonderful places to visit, but what most people don't realize is that just a few kilometers down the coast lies a string of villages that are not only breathtakingly beautiful, but packed with fun things to do, less crowded, less developed... and so much cheaper!

 Almuñécar, Spain - Everything You Need to Know!